 Injury to Bone, Muscle and Joint

-Musculo-Skeletal Injury describes a myriad of injuries to muscles, joints and their supporting structures and Physiotherapy has much to offer in the first 48 hours following an injury.
+Musculo-skeletal injury describes a myriad of injuries to muscles, joints and their supporting structures and physiotherapy has much to offer in the first 48 hours following an injury.
 Patients most frequently present for physiotherapy with pains, aches or stiffness which interferes with normal life.
 We help resolve this pain by a combination of manual and exercise therapy.